domglusk/My-Personal-Findings/README.md

 dolphin
 kate
 konsole
-plasma-desktop
+breeze

-yay -S --needed qt5ct-kde qt6ct kvantum-git dolphin kate konsole plasma-desktop (should work)
+yay -S --needed qt5ct-kde qt6ct kvantum-git dolphin kate konsole breeze (should work)

-Set the environment variables in /etc/environment/ (just add it on it's own line) to
-$XDG_CURRENT_SESSION=KDE
-and log into plasma-desktop.
-Set your application style to kvantum and set the theme to the respective color scheme (KvArc for example in Kvantum and color schemes).
-This is because you can't import kde color schemes easily to qt5ct and qt6ct.
-Set your icon theme to the one you want to use (for me that was Fluent Dark), change your cursor to the one you want (again Fluent for me)
-After doing that log back into xfce/qtile/gnome/ whatever your using and open up qt5ct, sudo qt5ct, qt6ct, and sudo qt6ct.
-In ALL of them set the application theme to kvantum, leave the color scheme as default.
+First you should add a color scheme you want to $HOME/.local/share/color-schemes/ and /usr/local/share/color-schemes/, for me that was https://github.com/vinceliuice/Qogir-kde
+Open up qt5ct-kde and
 Go to fonts and set
 General: Noto Sans (Regular) 10
 Fixed width: Monospace (Regular) 10
 DO NOT create a fonts.conf.
 Set the icon theme to a dark variant, unless your insane and like light themes.
 Do this for both root and user qt5ct and qt6ct.
-Finally, comment out $XDG_CURRENT_SESSION=KDE and add QT_QPA_PLATFORMTHEME-qt5ct
+QT_QPA_PLATFORMTHEME-qt5ct
 Now you should have a consistent dark theme for every app you use, including configuration settings (right click > configure dolphin).
-You can get rid of plasma-desktop, but I keep it around just in case I need to change my color scheme/kvantum theme.
-I have gotten this to work with both breeze and lightly but I still need to test if it'll work.
-Qt6ct doesn't have a breeze application style, so I change it to kvantum, which I haven't seen affect any apps yet, but changing the font is neccessary in qt6ct.

-I'm going to attach my qt5ct, qt6ct, and both gtk 2 3 and 4 folders with the files.
-I have no idea if importing will work so please let me know via issues tab, if that can be opened.</s>

-So the way above does work, but after even more testing here's what I learned.
-Getting qt apps to work outside of KDE seems only possible on arch due to the godsend that is qt5ct-kde which allows you to use kde color schemes.
-The easiest way to get this to work is by downloading the package, so for my setup it would be this

-yay -S qt5ct-kde qt6ct qogir-gtk-theme-git qogir-kde-theme-git dolphin konsole kate

-Then open up (like stated above) qt5ct and qt6ct in both user and sudo and set the application style to breeze, the color scheme to custom and Qogir-Dark (or whichever theme you got), and the most important step <b> set the font theme to Noto Sans 10 and fixed with to Monospace 10</b>.
-This fixes the kerning of text in every kde app. <b>If your using Plasma, setting QT_QPA_PLATFORMTHEME=qt5ct in /etc/environment will cause insane lag when dragging files</b>.
-The only reason to use the platform theme variable is if you still want neofetch to have the correct DE stated, <b>The universal fix is to add XDG_CURRENT_DESKTOP=KDE in /etc/environment</b>.
-In my testing this will work in Qtile and KDE.
-Now you can use the best suite of apps linux has to offer in any desktop/window manager you see fit!
-Qt6ct doesn't have a breeze application style, so I change it to kvantum, which I haven't seen affect any apps yet, but changing the font is neccessary in qt6ct.
+I'll attach my qt5ct and qt6ct config files, dependencies are qogir-kde-theme-git or the manually add the color scheme to /usr/local/share/color-schemes/ and papirus-icon-theme

 ![image](https://user-images.githubusercontent.com/64805993/180672311-2896ab52-3047-439e-9df7-978b630f23d7.png)
 Proof